muhammadyaseen/vae-disentanglement/experiment-notes/thought-clarifying-notes/Thinking Aloud.md

 <span class="remark">Think how correlated features would be affected by this.
 Should they be encoded 'at the same time'.. in a way they should share equal contibution to the lkd / recon, no?</span>

-Need to get a bit more technical about what exactly do i want to see here in the experiments and the goal When I go to Jilles what do I want to show him ?

 Can my architecture preserve the DAG relationships? --- and where exactly are these enforced?
 Right now it seems that the network just encodes both factors in 1dim.. as a combination... it has no concept of 'relatedness via causation'.
 It just understands relatedness via co-occurence.
 I need to verify and test this.